 As we mentioned above, Segments are one of the great things about Strava and not being included is rather sad - especially if you think you can get towards the top.

 Segments are small parts of a route - perhaps from one bridge to another along a towpath that give users a measure of how they compare to other Strava users.
-It's a challenge and a competition, but if you want out, tick the box so you don't appear in the public leaderboards.
+It's a challenge and a competition, but if you want out, you'll have to change the Activities section of the privacy controls.
+To be included on Segments you'll have to allow everyone to see your activities, so perhaps represents the biggest decision you'll have to make about privacy on Strava.

 Segments are everywhere, just check out your local area and go and beat some of those local times!